thurpati-mohan/HR-Attrition-Analysis/README.md

 - Which age groups have the highest attrition?
 - Which job roles have the highest recorded attrition?
 - How is attrition distributed by gender and marital status?
-- How does job satisfaction vary across high-attrition roles?
+- How is recorded attrition distributed across job satisfaction levels and job roles?
 - How does overtime relate to recorded attrition?
 - How is attrition distributed by distance from home?
 - Which employee segments should HR investigate further?